aaront080/README-generator/README.md

   * [Questions](#questions)

 ## Description
-This application allows a user to generate a professional README from the command-line application.
+This application allows the user to generate a professional README from the command line.

 ## Installation
-Simply navigate to the readme generator file and run node.
+Navigate to the README Generator file and run node index.

 ## Usage
-Anyone that wants to generate a professional readme can utilize this application. s
+Anyone that wants to generate a professional README can benefit from this application. s
 ## Contributing
 N/A